jbienkowski311/spatify/README.md

 Side project called Spotify Playlist Assistant made in Angular.

 ## Project description
-Spotify Playlist Assistant or SPAtify as I used to call it, is a little project that has two purposes.
+Spotify Playlist Assistant or SPAtify as I used to call it, is a little project that have two purposes.
 * Number one - display all the data that is available to the user via Spotify API.
 * Number two - help user to create playlists faster.
 Using something I called Music Box, you first add all the tracks you want to the Music Box and then select your existing playlist or create a new one.
 Here comes the best part about this feature - you want to add whole album?
 No problem.
 Combine your playlist with another one?
 No problem as well.

 ## Resources used
-This project would never be done without these resources:
+This project would have never be done without these resources:

 1. [AngularJS](https://github.com/angular/angular.js)
 2. [Bootstrap](http://getbootstrap.com/)